jbaddley/lotr-sdk/design.md

 In order to show the functionality of the SDK, I built a NextJS app using Vercel.
 This was done for speed of development.
 I used Semantic UI for simple styling and basic components.
 I also used React's context api to allow the app to use the same instance of the SDK everywhere in the playground, this maximizes the in-memory cache.

 The playground is available at: https://lotr-sdk-playground.vercel.app/

+The GitHub repo for the playground is at: https://github.com/jbaddley/lotr-sdk-playground